In June 2026, Californians will each vote for one of 61 candidates for governor.

 If you can’t tell which district is yours, look up your current

-US House district, or guess.
+state districts and US House district, or guess.

 You are welcome to vote in more than one district.